ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/longpresell/en.md

 A compound in fireweed was shown to **powerfully inhibit prostate cell reproduction** (3, 6, 7).

-## Address these health issues with fireweed
+## Address these prostate health issues with fireweed
 - Enlarged prostate (also known as **benign prostatic hyperplasia** or BPH)
 - Lower **urinary tract symptoms** related to BPH
 - High prostate specific antigen (**PSA**) levels